John Lyon moved to co-education, welcoming girls for the first time, from September 2021.

 If you look at the full collection of John Lyon’s buildings, constructed at various points over the past century and a half, you can be in no doubt that the School has never stood still; continually developing and adapting to approach the future with confidence that we will offer the finest possible education.

-Routine upgrades and additions are carried out almost without interruption all year round and a significant number of changes to the School site have been planned ahead of girls joining in 2021, including notable work to the main School Mall, the Lyon Building, several classrooms, sporting spaces, outdoor spaces and the medical centre.
+Routine upgrades and additions are carried out almost without interruption all year round and a significant number of changes to the School site have been completed ahead of girls joining in 2021, including notable work to the main School Mall, the Lyon Building, several classrooms, sporting spaces, outdoor spaces and the medical centre.

 These changes will be for the benefit of all pupils.
 As part of the changes across the School site, work will go into ensuring equal, high-quality facilities for both boys and girls.